Fujifilm X-E1 vs X-T10

 - More modern: Reflects 2 years and 8 months of technical progress since the X-E1 launch.

 Care should be taken when interpreting the review scores above, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just make a corresponding selection in the search boxes below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 - Canon 5D Mark III vs Fujifilm X-E1